 By Timothy Scott

-Mixing high Andes hiking with sightseeing and cultural stops, a Lares Adventure experience from Mountain Lodges of Peru goes upscale at night, in lodges that function as fine hotels in small villages.
+Mixing high Andes hiking with sightseeing and cultural stops, a luxury Lares Adventure experience from Mountain Lodges of Peru goes upscale at night, in lodges that function as fine hotels in small villages.

 We have been hiking for hours at high elevation, to the top of a pass and then down past lagoons with clouds drifting across the water.
 As we round the last bend and see Huacahuasi village below, the closest building is a dramatic lodge fronted by large windows.
 There three staffers greet us with hot tea and cool towels, our luggage already in rooms outfitted with balcony whirlpool tubs to massage our aching legs.